• Home

 The selected study neighborhoods were identified as hotspots for Lyme disease by the research team and their partners at the Dutchess County Department of Behavioral and Community Health.

-WHERE DOES FUNDING FOR THE TICK PROJECT COME FROM?
+WHERE DID FUNDING FOR THE TICK PROJECT COME FROM?

 A generous gift from the Steven & Alexandra Cohen Foundation provided the core funding for the project.
-Many individual and institutions have also provided financial support.
-The total cost of this effort is $8.8 million dollars.
-The Cary Institute of Ecosystem Studies is leading a campaign to raise the additional funds needed to support this project.
+Many individual and institutions also provided financial support.
+The total cost of the effort was $8.8 million dollars.
+The Cary Institute of Ecosystem Studies led a campaign to raise the additional funds needed to support this project.

-The study is designed to determine whether two tick control interventions, used separately or together, can reduce the number of cases of Lyme disease at the neighborhood level.
-The interventions target feeding and questing ticks, with a focus on reducing the number of ticks safely and economically.
+The study was designed to determine whether two tick control interventions, used separately or together, could reduce the number of cases of Lyme disease at the neighborhood level.
+The interventions targeted feeding and questing ticks, with a focus on reducing the number of ticks safely and economically.

 Intervention #1: Metarhizium anisopliae is a tick-killing fungus that occurs naturally in forest soils in eastern North America.
 A strain of this fungus, Met52®, has been developed as a commercial product.
 It can be sprayed on low vegetation where it kills host-seeking (“questing”) ticks.